The man who founded Trader Joe’s has died, and people are mourning the cultural icon

 Some have joked that their Trader Joe’s products do not stay on the shelves long enough.

-But Natasha Fischer, who runs the Instagram @traderjoeslist, one of many Trader Joe’s fans accounts, said the fluid inventory gives more products an opportunity to be showcased.
+But Natasha Fischer, who runs the Instagram @traderjoeslist, one of many Trader Joe’s fan accounts, said the fluid inventory gives more products an opportunity to be showcased.

 Fischer, 33, shared news Saturday of Coulombe’s death on her page, writing, “This breaks my heart.
 All I can hope is that we remind ourselves how fortunate we are to get to continue on with the creation of this wonderful man, Joe Coulombe.”

-Her posts consist of grocery hauls and favorite products.
 Fischer started 12 years ago with a blog about the store when her roommates would take her food because they didn’t know what to buy, she told The Washington Post.
 Now she goes twice a week to stock up on the products she showcases.
-She’s obsessed with the Trader Joe’s kale gnocchi and Everything But the Elote Seasoning Blend, which includes all the flavors of elote, Mexican corn-on-the-cob, she said.
+She’s obsessed with the Trader Joe’s kale gnocchi and everything but the elote seasoning blend, which includes all the flavors of elote, Mexican corn-on-the-cob, she said.

 Fischer, who lives in Santa Monica, said the stores encompass what California is like.